Bill Williams (rugby league): Playing career

-During the 1921 season Newton Struggled for players and defaulted a match.
-Soon after Williams transferred to the Fire Brigade side where he played 3 matches before the season ended.
 The following year he appears to have transferred back to rugby union but did not play a game before then asking the Auckland Rugby league if he could be regraded from 1st grade to 2nd grade and this was granted.
 Later in the season he transferred back to the Newton Rangers and scored tries in 3 consecutive matches.
 He was named in the reserves several times in the 1923 season but did not take the field.

 Death

 Bill Williams died on 21 November 1927 aged just 28 when the 12 ft mullet yacht he was sailing capsized on its way from Milford on Auckland’s North Shore to Islington Bay on Rangitoto Island.
 Williams who was said to be a good sailor had persuaded Stanley John Easdown to go with him to Islington Bay to go fishing and shooting.
 They later saw James Bowman at Milford and he asked them if he could also go.
 The lone survivor (Easdown) went through harrowing conditions both in the water and once ashore on Rangitoto Island in an attempt to find help.
 A search failed to find either William's body or that of James Bowman.

-Williams was married and living in Takapuna at the time with his wife and family.
+Williams married Ivy Hazeldine Gildin Thomas (b.1896-1988) in 1922 they were living in Takapuna at the time with their young children.